Drug Rehab and Alcohol Rehab in Sunderland or near Sunderland

 The best way to make sure that your detox is as safe and effective as possible is to attend a drug and alcohol rehab in Sunderland.
 Start the admissions process today by calling us on 0800 088 66 86

-How long does drug and alcohol rehab in Sunderland last?
+How long does drug rehab and alcohol rehab last in Sunderland or near Sunderland?

 We’d recommend a minimum of 7 days for alcohol detox, which is physical as alcohol is physically addictive.